hashicorp/terraform/website/source/docs/providers/aws/r/launch_configuration.html.markdown

   This must be set with a `volume_type` of `"io1"`.
 * `delete_on_termination` - (Optional) Whether the volume should be destroyed on instance termination (Default: `true`).
+* `encryption` - (Optional) Whether the volume should be encrypted or not.
+Do not use this option if you are using `snapshot_id` as the encryption flag will be determined by the snapshot.
+(Default: `false`).

 Modifying any `ebs_block_device` currently requires resource replacement.